Matt Plumb

 Matt Plumb (born 8 July 1974) is a racing driver who has previously competed in the Barber Dodge Pro Series and currently races in the Continental Tire Sports Car Challenge.
-Matt Plumb is also team manager of Rum Bum Racing, a sportscar and GT racing team.
+He is also team manager of Rum Bum Racing, a sportscar and GT racing team.

 Career

 Matt Plumb was born on 8 July 1974 to Michael Plumb and Donnan Sharp.
 His father was a former Olympic equestrian rider and United States Olympic Hall of Fame inductee.
 His mother competed in the 1968 Summer Olympics.
-After his bachelor study in history and economics at the University of Virginia and a short career in finance at Donaldson, Lufkin & Jenrette Matt pursued a career in auto racing.
+After his bachelor study in history and economics at the University of Virginia and a short career in finance at Donaldson, Lufkin & Jenrette, he pursued a career in auto racing.

 Plumb started his racing career in the 1997-98 Skip Barber Formula Dodge Southern Race Series.
-The driver from Rhode Island won his first race ever at Sebring International Raceway.
+He won his first race ever at Sebring International Raceway.
 Plumb dominated the series and won ten races in total.
 Plumb won the championship over Pete Boss and Giandomenico Brusatin, he was also nominated for the Big Scholarship runoffs.
-In 1998 Matt Plumb also competed in three Barber Dodge Pro Series races, which was the maximum for a Big Scholarship nominee.
+In 1998, Plumb also competed in three Barber Dodge Pro Series races, which was the maximum for a Big Scholarship nominee.
 Plumb scored two top ten finishes at Homestead-Miami Speedway and Mazda Raceway Laguna Seca.
-Despite not winning the Big Scholarship Plumb secured a full-time drive in the 1999 Barber Dodge Pro Series season.
+Despite not winning the Big Scholarship, Plumb secured a full-time drive in the 1999 Barber Dodge Pro Series season.

-Plumb had a tough start in the 1999 season, he only finished in the top ten once in the first five races.
-However towards the end of the season the young driver grabbed his first professional podium finish.
-At Homestead-Miami Speedway Plumb came in third, behind Todd Snyder and Jon Fogarty.
+Plumb had a tough start in the 1999 season, he only finished in the top-ten once in the first five races.
+However towards the end of the season, he grabbed his first professional podium finish.
+At Homestead-Miami Speedway, Plumb came in third, behind Todd Snyder and Jon Fogarty.
 Plumb significantly improved for the 2000 Barber Dodge Pro Series season.
-After consistent top ten finishes the driver from Rhode Island won his first Barber Dodge Pro Series race.
-At Vancouver Plumb won the first ever Barber Dodge Pro Series race not ran in the United States of America.
+After consistent top-ten finishes, he won his first Barber Dodge Pro Series race.
+At Vancouver, Plumb won the first ever Barber Dodge Pro Series race not ran in the United States of America.
 2001 was his fourth and final year in the Barber Dodge Pro Series.
 This proved also to be his most successful.
 After a rough start with two retirements, Plumb won races at Detroit and Laguna Seca.
-Scoring another four podium finishes Plumb finished third in the standings equal in points to Sepp Koster.
-As Koster had more wins than Plumb the Dutchman was awarded second place in the standings.
+Scoring another four podium finishes, Plumb finished third in the standings equal in points to Sepp Koster.
+As Koster had more wins than Plumb, the Dutchman was awarded second place in the standings.